2014 Indian general election: Voting pattern

 The BJP secured 39% support from first time voters, while Congress received 19% of the first time votes.
 The NDA won 39 of 74 seats where Muslim voters make up between 21 and 95% of the total electorate.
 The BJP won all 16 seats in Uttar Pradesh.
 It also secured 5 out of 9 such seats in Bihar.
 Analyst Saeed Naqvi believes that Amit Shah managed to convince Dalits and OBC voters to elect the BJP as "Muslim appeasers in an atmosphere of perpetual communal tension".

 The BJP won all 26 seats in Gujarat, marking the first time a single party won all seats in the state.
 The previous record was held by the Congress which won 25 of the 26 seats in the 1984 general election.
 The assembly segment-wise result of Lok Sabha elections in Uttar Pradesh shows that the BJP was number one in 328 seats, while the ruling SP led in just 42.
 Congress was ahead in 15, BSP 9 and Apna Dal 9.
 In 2012, SP had formed government by winning 224 assembly seats.
 BSP had won 80, BJP 47, Congress 28 and Apna Dal one.

 Similarly, in Maharashtra BJP-Shiva Sena alliance has got a lead in 246 assembly segments out of the total 288.
 By securing seven of the 10 Lok Sabha seats in Haryana, BJP remained ahead on 52 assembly segments in the state.
 Its ally HJC could not win any of the Lok Sabha seats it contested, but its candidates remained ahead in seven assembly segments.
 BJP contested 8 Lok Sabha seats in Haryana, leaving two constituencies for its alliance partner HJC.
 BJP candidates remained ahead in all 27 assembly segments of Ambala, Karnal and Faridabad parliamentary constituencies.
 BJP won all seats except Rohtak where its candidate Om Prakash Dhankar lost to Haryana chief minister Bhupinder Singh Hooda's son and sitting MP Deepender Hooda.

 Results

 About one-third of all winners had at least one pending criminal case against them, with some having serious criminal cases.
 A candidate with criminal case(s) had 13% chance of winning the election, whereas a candidate with a clean record had only 5% chance of winning.
 (Here, chance of winning = No. of winners in the category/Total no. of candidates in that category.)

-Out of the 542 members analysed, 443 (82%) have total assets of ₹1 crore or more.
+Out of the 542 members analysed, 443 (82%) had total assets of ₹1 crore or more.
 In the 15th Lok Sabha, out of 521 members analysed, 300 (58%) members had assets of ₹1 crore or more.
 The average assets per member are ₹14.7 crore (in 2009, this figure was ₹5.35 crore).